 Perfect for nature lovers, the Consumnes River Walk Trail meanders through a nature preserve that’s home to lots of plants and wildlife.
 Here, you’ll find gravel paths and wooden boardwalks that run through forests, wetlands, and prairie, offering a leisurely walk through a serene environment.
 While you’re at the preserve, be sure to keep an eye out for local wildlife such as marine birds, raccoons, and more.

 Pro tip: This trail gets extra buggy in the middle of the summer because it’s located in a swampy area.
 Come prepared and bring bug spray to protect yourself!

 Marshall Gold Discovery State Historic Park

 - Distance from Sacramento: 45 miles (50 minutes)

 As one of the more cultural easy hikes near Sacramento, the Gold Discovery Loop has hilly scenery and a fascinating history.
 Originally inhabited by the Nisenen Indian tribe, this area was known as “beautiful valley.”
 It later became one of many hotspots for the California Gold Rush, where migrants would come to the hills and streams to pan for gold.

-For hiking, there’s a 3-mile loop trail through the park that takes you up to several viewpoints of the surrounding hills.
+For hiking, there’s a 3-mile loop trail through the State Historic Park that takes you up to several viewpoints of the surrounding hills.
 In addition to the main loop trail in the park, you can also take gold panning lessons or join a guided historic tour that details the history of the area.